Tomas4python/chatbot/DEVELOPMENT_PAPER.md

 Pandas is used for data manipulation, filtering, and analysis.

 #### Data Cleaning
-Keep necessary fields: `id`, `conversation_id`, `reply_to`, and `text`.
+Keeping only necessary fields: `id`, `conversation_id`, `reply_to`, and `text`.

 #### Conclusion
 The dataset is clean and well-structured.
 Each conversation is correctly linked and formatted.

 After pairing inputs with responses, 221,616 entries were obtained for training.
-However, due to issues with the vocabulary — specifically, the presence of a large amount of slang and uncommon words within the last 10,000 entries of a 47,000-word dictionary, making it particularly dirty — a cleaner dataset was chosen.
+However, due to issues with the vocabulary — specifically, the presence of a large amount of slang and uncommon words within the last 10,000 entries of a 47,000-word dictionary, making it particularly dirty — a cleaner dataset was chosen for interim development.
-This decision was driven by the need for more consistent and reliable language data to improve the chatbot's performance and accuracy in generating human-like responses. <br>
+This decision was driven by the need for more consistent and reliable language data to improve the chatbot's performance and accuracy in generating human-like responses as well to gain training speed. <br>
 ![Movie Dialogs words at 10K](images/01_movies_dataset_last_10K.png)

 ### DailyDialog